ysicing/SDN/Calico/CalicoFelix.md

 ```

 After a few seconds, you should a new pod with a name similar to "calico-node-xxxx" being created on your Linux master (under the kube-system namespace).

+**NOTE:** For the time being, you may actually see two calico-node-* pods being created (one on the Linux master node and one on the Windows node).
+The pod being created on the Windows node will have a status of "ContainerCreating" indefinitely.
+You can ignore this for now.

 You can use the following command to check the status of this pod: